 Nansha’s economic structure has a long-established emphasis on the secondary sector.
-From Table 3 it can be seen that although the secondary sector in Nansha remains dominant, its proportion relative to Nansha’s GDP has declined significantly from 80% of the economy in 2009 to 60% in 2017.
-In part, this is due to governance reorganisation, with Nansha absorbing another three towns from Panyu district in 2012, and the proportion of the secondary sector in the economy dropped by almost 8%.
+From Table 3 it can be seen that, although the secondary sector remains dominant in Nansha, its relative share of Nansha’s GDP has declined significantly from 80% in 2009 to 60% in 2017.
+In part this is due to governance reorganization, with Nansha absorbing another three towns from Panyu district in 2012, which led to a drop in the secondary sector’s share in the economy of almost 8%.
 Nevertheless, such dramatic change is indicative that a transformation in Nansha’s economic structure has been taking place.
 Indeed, Nansha’s tertiary sector has experienced a sharp increase (see Table 3), more than doubling from 16.8% in 2011 to 35.5% in 2017.
 Within the tertiary sector, the development of wholesale and retail, and real estate has been most dramatic with each segment increasing by 190% and 182.14% respectively.
 Figure 3 illustrates the speed of the real estate development projects in Nansha.

-TABLE 3 Change in Nansha’s economic structure 2009-2017 (%)

-FIGURE 3 The existing and emerging real estate communities in Nansha (photo taken by the authors)
+<INSERT TABLE 3 NEAR HERE>

+<INSERT FIGURE 3 NEAR HERE>

-It is clear that Nansha’s major economic function is still focused upon an industrial-oriented economic secondary sector.
-This is because Nansha’s initial industrial development focus was to act as a replacement location for the displaced and expanding needs of heavy industries originally located in Guangzhou’s core city, and thereby satisfy Guangzhou’s ‘moderately heavy’ (China Economic Net, 2011) industrial development strategies.
-The subsequent ‘big industry, big logistics and big transportation’ idea contained in the 2004 Nansha Area Development Plan (GMPB, 2004) guided the following 10 years of Nansha’s economic development.
-More recently, because of the newly established State-level New Area and a significant part of Guangdong Pilot FTZ, Nansha’s economic focus has shifted from secondary to tertiary sectors, and an increase in Nansha’s tertiary sector is also evident from Table 3.
-A particular focus has been placed on logistics, high and new technology, and modern industrial service sectors.
-These are all highlighted and promoted in the 2001 and 2011 Guangzhou Master Plans (GMPB, 2005; 2012), 2004 Nansha Area Development Plan (GMPB, 2004) and The Comprehensive Planning of Nansha New City (2012-2025) (GMPBNPB, 2012).
+It is clear that Nansha’s major economic function is still focused on an industrially oriented economic secondary sector.
+This is because Nansha’s initial industrial development focus was to act as a replacement location for the displaced and expanding needs of heavy industries originally located in Guangzhou’s core city and thereby satisfy Guangzhou’s ‘moderately heavy’ (China Economic Net, 2011) industrial development strategies.
+The subsequent ‘big industry, big logistics and big transportation’ idea contained in the 2004 Nansha Area Development Plan (GMPB, 2004) guided the next 10 years of Nansha’s economic development.
+More recently, because of the newly established State-level New Area and a significant part of Guangdong Pilot FTZ, Nansha’s economic focus has shifted from the secondary to the tertiary sector, and an increase in Nansha’s tertiary sector is also evident from Table 3.
+A particular focus has been placed on the logistics, high and new technology, and modern industrial service sectors.
+These are all highlighted and promoted in the 2001 and 2011 Guangzhou Master Plans (GMPB, 2005; 2012), 2004 Nansha Area Development Plan (GMPB, 2004) and The Comprehensive Planning of Nansha New City (2012–2025) (GMPBNPB, 2012).
 An interviewee explained, ‘the industrial positioning of Nansha has changed fundamentally.
 From the large-scale heavy industry relocations at the very beginning, to a more recent emphasis on advanced manufacturing, producer services, and so on.
 Significant adjustments in the developmental priorities have occurred.
-As a result, local plans have to be adjusted to accommodate these changes’ (interview, planner, Nansha).
+As a result, local plans have to be adjusted to accommodate these changes’ (interview with planner, Nansha).

-Turning to Nansha’s functional connections with the core city, Table 4 shows a comparison of cargo throughput between Nansha port and Guangzhou port as a whole between 2010 and 2018.
-The percentage of Nansha’s cargo throughput as a proportion of Guangzhou’s total cargo throughput saw a significant increase from 34.79% (2010) to 58.72% (2018).
+Turning to Nansha’s functional connections with the core city, Table 4 shows a comparison of cargo throughput between Nansha port and Guangzhou port as a whole between 2010 and 2018.<FN5> The percentage of Nansha’s cargo throughput as a proportion of Guangzhou’s total cargo throughput saw a significant increase from 34.79% (2010) to 58.72% (2018).
 This indicates that Nansha, as a port, has not only increased its dominance compared to other port areas in the Guangzhou city region, but has also established strong functional linkages with the Guangzhou urban core because of port logistics.
-Moreover, in 2015, this functional connection was further enhanced, with the Guangzhou Shipping Trading Limited Company relocating to Nansha which was actively supported by Nansha District (People's Government of Nansha District, Guangzhou City, 2015).
+Moreover, in 2015 this functional connection was further enhanced by the Guangzhou Shipping Trading Limited Company relocating to Nansha, a move that was actively supported by Nansha District (People's Government of Nansha District, Guangzhou City, 2015).

-TABLE 4 The cargo throughput of Nansha port and Guangzhou port from 2010 to 2018
+<INSERT TABLE 4 NEAR HERE>

+with